mersocarlin/dotfiles/README.md

 ## Sensible macOS defaults

-When setting up a new Mac, you may want to set some sensible macOS defaults:
+When setting up a new Mac, you may want to set some sensible macOS defaults.

+**Note**: Use `Terminal` app to execute the command below:

 ```bash
 ./.macos